milanhybner/cloud-adoption-framework.cs-cz/docs/migrate/migration-considerations/optimize/business-change-plan.md

 ## <a name="references"></a>Odkazy

-- Eason, K. (1988) _Information technology and organizational change_, New York: Taylor and Francis.
+- Eason, K. (1988) _informační technologie a organizační změna_, New York: Taylor a Francis.